 - Employee Assistance Programme

-which provides a free, confidential face to face and telephone counselling service as well as information services.
+The University offers staff an Employee Assistance Programme (EAP) which provides a free, confidential face to face and telephone counselling service as well as information services.

 The EAP is provided by Care First and staff can contact them about work related or personal issues as well as information, such as legal or financial advice.